Plasma effects on gravitational lensing and shadow observables of a Kerr-like black hole in a dark matter halo: Shadow and Observables Analysis

 To further investigate plasma effects, we examine how increasing the plasma density ${\omega_c^2}/{\omega_0^2}$ influences the shadow morphology, as illustrated in Fig.~\ref{fig:shadowshape_wc}.
-Panel (a) shows that, for the inhomogeneous plasma model, increasing plasma density leads to a gradual reduction in the overall shadow radius while leaving its deformation largely unchanged.
+Panel (a) shows that, in the inhomogeneous plasma model, increasing plasma density gradually reduces the overall shadow radius while leaving its deformation largely unchanged.
 This trend is consistent with the deflection angles shown in Fig.~\ref{fig:DeflectAngle}, where the inhomogeneous plasma produces uniformly weaker deflection compared to the other two cases, resulting in fewer photons being captured by the black hole and thus a smaller shadow.
 In contrast, panel (b) shows that the homogeneous plasma exhibits the opposite behavior: the shadow size increases dramatically with plasma strength.
 This arises from the scaling relation discussed in Sec.~\ref{subsect:ShadowCoord}, where the celestial coordinates are multiplied by a factor of $1 / \sqrt{1 - (\omega_c^2 / \omega_0^2)}$.
 As ${\omega_c^2}/{\omega_0^2}\rightarrow 1$, this factor diverges, producing a pronounced inflation in shadow size, as shown in Fig.~\ref{fig:shadowshape_wc}(c).